AdobeDocs/campaign-classic.es-ES/help/interaction/using/offers-on-an-outbound-channel.md

    ![](assets/offer_simulation_example_011.png)

-1. Despliegue **[!UICONTROL Breakdown of offers by rank]** para ver la lista de ofertas seleccionadas por el motor de ofertas.
+1. Display the **[!UICONTROL Breakdown of offers by rank]** to view the list of offers selected by the offer engine.

    ![](assets/offer_simulation_example_012.png)